 Scalable Adaptive Monitoring

-The Automation Library is extensible as well.
-Through no-code mechanisms built into the PDA System, your own subject matter experts can create an additional situation and site-specific automation routines without any coding and add them to the Automation Library.
+The Intent Library is extensible as well.
+Through no-code mechanisms built into the PDA System, your own subject matter experts can create additional situation and site-specific automation routines without any coding and add them to the Intent Library.
 Any network engineer or operator can use the automation routines to quickly and accurately solve problems when they reoccur.
 Subject Matter Expertise becomes available when the subject matter experts are not.

-The NetBrain Automation Library is leveraged throughout the PDA System.
-When coupled with an ITSM/ITOM system, NetBrain PDAS triggered automation will draw from the automation library to implement the most useful set of diagnostics in response to specific events.
+The NetBrain Intent Library is leveraged throughout the PDA System.
+When coupled with an ITSM/ITOM system, NetBrain PDAS triggered automation will draw from the Intent Library to implement the most useful set of diagnostics in response to specific events.